ICDM2023-SubgroupTE/SubgroupTE/README.md

 A simulation of the data is included in "train.py".

 ### OUD dataset
 Please be informed that the dataset utilized in this study is derived from MarketScan claims data.
-To obtain access to the data, interested parties are advised to contact IBM through the following link: [Insert link for data access].
+To obtain access to the data, interested parties are advised to contact IBM through the following link: [Insert link for data access](https://www.ibm.com/watson-health/merative-divestiture).

 ## Training and test
 ### Python command